jbonz37/extended_time_calculator/README.md

 	To contact the developer with comments/questions email johnboniello@gmail.com.

-	You can view the full source code at https://github.com/jbonz37/extended_time_calculator.
+	You can view the full source code at https://github.com/johnboniello/extended_time_calculator.
+Or by clicking on the source code button